vvv-school/tutorial_yarp-basics/README.md

 # YARP basics tutorial

-This tutorial shows some of the basic feature of YARP, usually required when dealing with a robot
+This tutorial shows some of the basic features of YARP, usually required when dealing with a robot :robot:

 ## Prerequisites